2nd year graduate student at Columbia University.

 If you have any ideas or comments about anything from references to logistics, feel free to email me.

-The following table contains the dates we met/will meet, along with references to the reading that we discussed/will discuss.
+The following table contains the dates we met, along with references to the reading that we discussed/will discuss.
+From July 14 and onwards, it contains a suggested reading schedule.

 |May 12||[Milne] Chapter 1|